chrisrraP/Record-Creation-and-Observation/README.md

 <img src="https://github.com/chrisrraP/azure-network-protocols/blob/main/Ping%20to%20Host%20Success.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a virtual server and one client with Microsoft Azure.
+Reference https://github.com/chrisrraP/configure-ad to learn how to create virtual machines.
 Log into client and ping a record that has not yet been created.
 Using the domain server, create an A-record in the DNS Manager.
 Pinging the record name again from client VM will show it now exists in the DNS cache.
 </p>
 <br />